Tommy Smith (playwright): Los Angeles theatre

 Smith collaborated with director Chris Fields – the ousted founder of the Ojai Playwrights Festival – for three successful Los Angeles productions.
 Their 90s kitchen sink drama Firemen won five LADCC Awards, including Best Writing, and was named one of the year's best stage shows by The LA Times.
 The play also generated controversy for its treatment of a romance between a teenage boy and his school secretary.

 The following year, Smith and Fields received glowing reviews for Fugue, a violent choral play about the doomed love lives of classical composers Tchaikovsky, Gesualdo, and Schoenberg.
 Smith and Fields’ artistic relationship crumbled over contractual misunderstandings with their third and final production, the solo female prose play Ghost Light, whose single performance nonetheless generated good notices:

 "[Smith’s] words open up onto haunting and darkly grotesque psychic landscapes unreachable by more pedestrian dramatic entertainments, [ranging] in feeling from the experimental flash fictions of Donald Barthelme to the early schizophrenic-styled writing of Peter Handke."

 Collaborations with Reggie Watts

 Smith premiered three original pieces – Disinformation, Transition and Dutch A/V – at The Public Theater’s Under The Radar Festival with long-time friend and comedian/musician Reggie Watts.
 A fourth piece performed almost entirely in the dark, Radioplay, opened at PS122.
 A recording of Transition at On the Boards helped launch the first-ever live performance download website, OTBTV.

-While Smith halted actively collaborating with Watts after the singer failed to credit Smtih for co-writing of the lyrics of viral hits “Fuck Shit Stack” and “What About Blowjobs?”, their pieces played to acclaim and sold-out houses at Portland Institute for Contemporary Art, The Museum of Contemporary Art (Chicago), The Warhol Museum (Pittsburgh), ICA (Boston), Ars Nova (New York), among other venues.
+While Smith halted actively collaborating with Watts after the singer failed to credit Smith for co-writing the lyrics of viral hits “Fuck Shit Stack” and “What About Blowjobs?”, their pieces played to acclaim and sold-out houses at Portland Institute for Contemporary Art, The Museum of Contemporary Art (Chicago), The Warhol Museum (Pittsburgh), ICA (Boston), Ars Nova (New York), among other venues.